First-Year Curriculum

 Survey of intellectual property law, including copyright, trademark, patent and other subject matters.
 Serves as the foundation course for the specialist who wishes to pursue the Intellectual Property certificate, but also a good choice for the generalist who simply wants to learn the basics of intellectual property law.

-• LAWE 642 International Business Transactions
+• LAWE 642 International Bus Transactions

 Units: 2-3